reclaimprotocol/attestor-core/docs/provider.md

 		* the protocol establishes a connection to the first one
 		* when a request is received from a user.
 		*
-		* Run on witness side when creating a new session
+		* Run on attestor side when creating a new session
 		*
 		* Eg. "www.google.com:443", (p) => p.url.host
 		* */